rvssca/VoIP/README.md

 ### 3. Maintenance -> Upgrade and Provisioning.

 Navigate to Maintenance -> Upgrade and Provisioning.
-Find the line that says "Restore from Backup Backage" and select [UPLOAD].
+Find the line that says "Restore from Backup Package" and select [UPLOAD].
 Identify the backup file in the usual way.
 The file included with this repo is good.

 Click [OK] to restore phonebook, call log, config, user configuration.